vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 The Mondays in Śr. are regarded specially holy even now.
 Somavrata-(1) when the 8th in any pakṣa falls on a Monday

 one should worship Siva, the right side of the idol represent ing Siva and left side Hari and the Moon; bathe the linga with pañcāmṛta, apply sandalwood and camphor to right side and to the left saffron, aguru, uśīra; nīrājana with 25 lights of the God and the Devi; dinner to brāhmanas with their wives; for a year or five years; KKV 269–271, HV I. 829-831 ( from Kālikā); (2) on Vai. pūrnimā fill a copper vessel with water, put image of Saṅkara therein and cover it with cloth and worship with gandha and flowers and donate with the words 'may Mahādeva, lord of the world, who assumes the form of the Moon, be pleased with me'; KKV 353, HV II.
 174-175, KR 166-167 (all quoting Bhav.); (3) on su.
-2nd tithi one should donate vessel containing salt to a brābmapa; for a year; at end donate a cow; goes to Sivaloka; KKV 451 ( 59th Sastiyrata from Mat.
+2nd tithi one should donate vessel containing salt to a brābmapa; for a year; at end donate a cow; goes to Sivaloka; KKV 451 ( 59th Sastivrata from Mat.
 101. 81 ), HV I. 389 (from Pad.); (4) when 8th tithi falls on Robiṇi naksatra, perform this; bathe Siya with pañcāmsta and apply camphor or sandalwood paste to the linga or image and worship with white flowers; offer naivedya of jar of milk mixed with white ground sugar; jāgara; yields long life, fame etc.; HV 1.
 863 (from Kālottara ); (5) fast on M. śu.
 14th and on 15th apply (to the linga) a blanket of ghee from top to the vedi; donate a pair of dark cows; jāgara with songs and dance; HV II.
 239–240 (from Bhav.); (6) on the first Monday in Mārg. śu., or Cai. or on any Monday when an intense impulse to worship arises; worship Siva with white flowers (like Mālati, Kunda &c.), apply

 List of vratas